-School name: The Grange P-12 College Responsible staff member: David Smillie & Jod Date endorsed: June 2022 Endorsed by: David Smillie - Colle Next review date: June 2024 File location: Compass
+School name: The Grange P-12 College Responsible staff member: David Smillie & Jodie Wright Date endorsed: December 2024 Endorsed by: David Smillie - College Principal Next review date: December 2025 File location: Compass

 RISK TITLE AND DESCRIPTION RISK ASSESSMENT EXISTING CONTROLS CONTROLS ASSESSMENT NEW TREATMENTS AND WHO IS RESPONSIBLE?
 BY WHEN?
 Provide a risk title and short description.
 Describe the causes of the child safety risk.
 Describe the consequences for children if the child safety risk happens Describe the existing child safety and wellbeing controls you have in place to mitigate the child safety risk Sample content is provided below Taken together, are the controls adequate to reduce the risk and harms to a tolerable level?
 If controls need to be strengthened, describe any new controls you will implement to mitigate the child safety risk and who is responsible for the new treatments?
 When will this be done?
-Child Safe Standard 1 - Aboriginal cultural safety / Risk Title: Culturally safe environments Description: There is a risk that the school fails to establish a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and students are respected and valued Risk type: Situational, Organisational Aboriginal students are less likely to trust school staff which may result in them being less likely to report abuse by adults or peers, and make them more vulnerable to harm Aboriginal students do not feel welcome, safe, respected or valued for their diverse and unique identifies which may result in them being less likely to report abuse by adults or peers and make them more vulnerable to harm Physical and psychological harm as a result of child abuse Our Child Safety and Wellbeing Policy outlines the controls in place to establish a culturally safe environment and is implemented Identify other documents that address Aboriginal cultural safety and include these here, such as your: Student Wellbeing and Engagement Policy Bullying Prevention Policy Controls to address racism, discrimination and bullying are outlined in the Bullying Prevention Policy and the Student Wellbeing and Engagement Policy and the Student Wellbeing and Engagement Policy Active development of Aboriginal cultural symbolism across the College Staff and students to complete Acknowledgment of Country at the start of each day in the classrooms and at all College events equip staff, students, volunteers and the school community to acknowledge and appreciate the strengths of Aboriginal culture and understand its importance to the wellbeing and safety of Aboriginal children and students adopt measures to ensure racism is identified, confronted and not tolerated address any instances of racism within the school by Aboriginal children, students and their families ensure school policies, procedures, systems and processes together create a culturally safe and inclusive environment and meet the needs of Aboriginal children, students and their families odie Wright ollege Principal
+Child Safe Standard 1 - Aboriginal cultural safety , / Risk Title: Culturally safe environments Description: There is a risk that the school fails to establish a culturally safe environment in which the diverse and unique identities and experiences of Aboriginal children and students are respected and valued Risk type: Situational, Organisational school staff which may result in them being less likely to report abuse by adults or peers, and make them more vulnerable to harm • Aboriginal students do not feel welcome, safe, respected or valued for their diverse and unique identifies which may result in Our Child Safety and Wellbeing Policy outlines the controls in place to establish a culturally safe environment and is implemented Identify other documents that address Aboriginal cultural safety and include these here, such as your: Student Wellbeing and Engagement Policy Bullying Prevention Policy Controls to address racism, discrimination and bullying are outlined in the Bullying Prevention Policy and the Student Wellbeing and Engagement Policy Active development of Aboriginal cultural symbolism across the College Staff and students to complete Acknowledgment of Country at the start of each day in the classrooms and at all College events equip staff, students, volunteers and the school community to acknowledge and appreciate the strengths of Aboriginal culture and understand its importance to the wellbeing and safety of Aboriginal children and students adopt measures to ensure racism is identified, confronted and not tolerated address any instances of racism within the school environment with appropriate consequences actively support participation and inclusion in the school by Aboriginal children, students and their families ensure school policies, procedures, systems and processes together create a culturally safe and inclusive environment and meet the needs of Aboriginal children, students and their families